farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 And why that matters is, that allows the engine to much more efficiently optimize, because everything is known and it's fixed.
 Nothing during the **run-time** can determine that this marble is no longer red, now it's blue.
 Once we've processed through, we already know what color marble it is and we're done with that discussion.

-> This means the decisions that we've made about scope are author time decisions.
+> This means the decisions that we've made about scope are author-time decisions.
 > When we write a `function` or put a `variable` here, it means that `variable` is always gonna be that color marble (inside that scope).

 So that allows the JavaScript engine to be much more efficient at its job.
-The takeaway that you should have from that is, the decisions that I've made about scope are author time decisions.
+The takeaway that you should have from that is, the decisions that I've made about scope are author-time decisions.
 When I write this `function` and we put this `variable` here, it means that `variable` is always gonna be that color marble.

 ## Executing Code